 What if you’re running a WordPress multisite network?
 Starting with version 4.5, WordPress included domain mapping for multisite setups as a native feature.
 This means you no longer need a plugin to map multiple domains in a network, and you can do one install for multiple WordPress domains.

 Multisite is useful if you want to manage numerous websites from the same dashboard.
 Rather than having distinct and individual WordPress installations for multiple related sites, you can create a network and manage them under one umbrella.

 It does take a little more technical know-how to set up a multisite network and map your domains appropriately.
 You’ll need to be comfortable editing your website’s config.php file, for example.
 Additionally, you’ll need to make sure all of your domains are already mapped to your DNS server, and that your Secure Sockets Layer (SSL) certificates are properly installed for each domain.
 This will enable secure administrator logins for all sites on the network.

-Registering multiple domains and mapping them to your primary website can be a useful tool for managing brand recognition or using landing pages strategically.
+Registering multiple domains on WordPress and mapping them to your primary website can be a useful tool for managing brand recognition or using landing pages strategically.
 Fortunately, all you need to get started with your own domain mapping strategy are the right resources and tools.

 Here at WP Engine, we offer the best in WordPress solutions, resources, and support.
 Check out our innovative hosting plans today!